778 · 817 · 0748

 The evidence base, honestly

 The research for Osteopathic treatment in infants is still developing.
 There is reasonable support for colic and infant sleep difficulties; for cranial asymmetry and feeding problems, the evidence is thinner.
-I will be clear about what I am working from clinical experience rather than trial data, and I will not overstate what the evidence currently supports.
+I will be clear about when I am working from clinical experience rather than trial data, and I will not overstate what the evidence currently supports.

 Osteopathic care does not replace regular paediatric follow-up.
 I will ask to see whatever health records you have for your child, and I will communicate with your GP, midwife, or paediatrician where that is useful.

-And the mother
+And the mother?